lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 Oct 24 2024
 -----------

-The ``dp02`` alias for the butler repository holding the DP0.2 data set was updated to be read-only.
+The ``dp02`` alias for the butler repository holding the DP0.2 data set was updated to provide read access only.
 This change accommodates evolution in the butler service and better aligns with the functionality to be expected for Data Preview 1.

-Tutorial notebooks 09a and 09b (custom coadds) were updated to use the ``dp02-direct`` alias, which connects to writeable version of the DP0.2 butler repository.
+Tutorial notebooks 09a and 09b (custom coadds) were updated to use the ``dp02-direct`` butler repo alias, which connects to the writeable version of the DP0.2 butler repository.
-This functionality, and the ``-direct`` option, is temporary (for DP0 only).
+This functionality, and the ``-direct`` option, is temporary and should only be used when write access to the DP0.2 butler is absolutely necessary.

 Oct 22 2024
 -----------